victorkitov/MLatImperial2020/README.md

-# Welcome to the course!
+# Welcome to the machine learning & deep learning course!
 Short link to this page: http://bit.ly/MLatICL2020

 [Open this repo in Colab](https://colab.research.google.com/github/yandexdataschool/MLatImperial2020)